Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: Related Work and Preliminary Knowledge

 \subsection{Generative Model Inversion Attacks}

-To address the limitations that the recovered results are often non-semantic or meaningless when facing deep neural networks, Zhang et al. \cite{zhang2020secret} first proposed to train generative adversarial networks (GAN) using public auxiliary data to generate target labels data.
-Chen et al. \cite{chen2021knowledge} proposed to improve the training of GAN with the help of soft labels predicted by the target model.
-Yuan et al. \cite{yuan2023pseudo} further proposed to use the target model to provide pseudo-labels and guide the training of conditional GAN to optimize the latent space and decouple the generated data.
+To address the limitations that the recovered results are often non-semantic or meaningless when facing DNNs, Zhang et al. \cite{zhang2020secret} first proposed to train GAN\cite{goodfellow2020generative } using fuzzy or incomplete training set data to generate target label samples.
+Chen et al. \cite{chen2021knowledge} proposed to improve the training of GAN using public auxiliary data, and with the help of soft labels predicted by the target model.
+Yuan et al. \cite{yuan2023pseudo} further proposed to use of the target model to provide pseudo-labels and guide the training of conditional GAN\cite{mirza2014conditional} to optimize the latent space and decouple the generated data.
 However, the above methods are all white-box attacks and therefore may not be practical for real-world scenarios.

-To address this issue, Yang et al. \cite{yang2019neural} resorted to an autoencoder (AE) architecture to train an inversion model as a decoder to reconstruct the input data and perform data encoding with the target model as the encoder.
+To address this issue, Yang et al. \cite{yang2019neural} resorted to an auto-encoder (AE)\cite{baldi2012autoencoders} architecture to train an inversion model as a decoder to reconstruct the input data and perform data encoding with the target model as the encoder.
 In addition to these approaches, Zhu et al. \cite{zhu2022label} and Kahla et al. \cite{kahla2022label} investigate the direction of label-only model inversion attacks.
-Zhu et al. used the target model error rate to estimate the confidence of predictions and trained an attack model based on the framework of Yang et al. While Kahla et al. does not adopt the architecture of AE, train a GAN using a public dataset and propose a gradient estimation algorithm to estimate the true gradient calculated by loss back-propagation of the prediction of the generator-generated data with the true label, and optimize the potential input vector.
+Zhu et al. used the target model error rate to estimate the confidence of predictions and trained an attack model based on the framework of Yang et al. While Kahla et al. do not adopt the architecture of AE, train a GAN using a public dataset and propose a gradient estimation algorithm to estimate the true gradient, and optimize the potential input vector.
 Similar research only conducted for optimization algorithms continues to evolve.
-For example, Dionysiou et al. \cite{dionysiou2023exploring} proposed the use of evolutionary algorithms, and Han et al. \cite{han2023reinforcement} used reinforcement learning to optimize for input noise.
-To the best of our knowledge, we are the first to investigate the impact of a generator on MIA within a label-only black-box setting.
+For example, Dionysiou et al. \cite{dionysiou2023exploring} proposed the use of evolutionary algorithms\cite{beyer2002evolution}, and Han et al. \cite{han2023reinforcement} used reinforcement learning\cite{mnih2015human} to optimize for input noise.
+However, the attack model in these related works is nothing more than the inversion model \cite{yang2019neural} or the same GAN \cite{zhang2020secret}\cite{kahla2022label}\cite{han2023reinforcement}.

+Currently, there is no powerful attack model other than the inversion model that can be trained using the target model in the label-only scenario.
+To the best of our knowledge, we are the first to investigate the practicable and powerful attack model in the label-only scenario.